yushchenko/formEngine.js/README.md

-# formEngine.js Project
+# formEngine.js

-An easy way to create complex interactive applications.
+An easy way to create complex interactive web applications.

 See documentation in [project's wiki][wiki].